The Trust is the Proprietor of the school, the legal Governing Body. The Lead Trustee is the Chair of Governors.

-The main tasks of the trustees are to act as proprietors of the school and oversee the carrying out of the purposes of the Trust, its aims and decide the school’s direction.
+The main tasks of the Trust is as proprietor of the school and to oversee the carrying out of the purposes of the Trust, its aims and decide the school’s direction.
 They ratify policies developed by the SLT in consultation with the school body where necessary.

-In their oversight of the trust purposes they instigate and approve policy and ensure that the trust operates within a legal framework defined by the Charity Commission and the DFE.
-The chair of trustees is approved by the DFE to work with children and has to complete an annual report for the Charity Commission.
-The Chair of trustees is also responsible for ensuring that all staff are approved to work with children.
+In their oversight of the Trust purposes they instigate and approve policy and ensure that the Trust operates within a legal framework defined by the Charity Commission and the DfE.
+The Chair of Governors is approved by the DfE to work with children and has to complete an annual report for the Charity Commission.
+The Chair of Governors is also responsible for ensuring that all staff are approved to work with children.

-The Headteacher has the delegated responsibility for the day to day running of the school through his leadership and that of the SLT.
+The Head has the delegated responsibility for the day to day running of the school through his leadership and that of the SLT.

 Day to day management of the school includes the deployment of staff, staff appraisal and development, overseeing the discipline within the school and responding to written complaints.

-Staff development involves the Headteacher in carrying out staff assessment through induction and mentoring, ensuring that curriculum developments are carried through and leading staff meetings.
+Staff development involves the Head in carrying out staff assessment through induction and mentoring, ensuring that curriculum developments are carried through and leading staff meetings.

-It is the role of the Headteacher to reflect on the performance of the school, gather data to evaluate the school’s performance and lead the school when change is necessary.
+It is the role of the Head to reflect on the performance of the school, gather data to evaluate the school’s performance and lead the school when change is necessary.

-The Headteacher will report to the trustees through a development plan, annual budget, marketing plan and annual report.
-The Headteacher is responsible for drafting school policy in line with current legislation for approval.
+The Head will report to the Trustees through a development plan, annual budget, marketing plan and annual report.
+He will report on the curriculum, staffing, safeguarding and data management regulations.

 Senior Leadership Team

-Much of the management of this is delegated to deputy head teachers who take responsibility for
+Much of the management of the school is delegated to the SLT who take responsibility for

 - Curriculum matters